dartmouth-pbs/psyc161/README.md

 - Ideally should be something **you** or someone would end up re-using later on

-- Contributions to existing scientific projects will be strongly encouraged (benefit from established QA, feedback, distribution channels, etc)
+- Contribution to an existing scientific projects is strongly encouraged (benefit from established QA, feedback, distribution channels, etc)

-- Possible projects will be suggested and discussed in the class on 4-5th week and possible domains would be
+- Possible domains can be

     - Data structures/algorithms implementation
     - Stimuli/experiment